 UC Charleston also serves as a nationally recognized testing site for the following exams available to our students and the public:

 The Test of Essential Academic Skills (TEAS Test) is a standardized, multiple-choice exam for students entering nursing school.
 It is often used to determine the ability of potential students to adjust to a nursing program.
 The test is created and administered by ATI (Assessment Technologies Institute, LLC).

 The TEAS exam is offered virtually for any student applying to the ADN or BSN programs.
-For further information and a full listing of specific dates and times at both locations, and to register, see the registration site.
+For further information and a full listing of specific dates and times, and to register, see the registration site.
 The exam date must be scheduled at least one day in advance.

-The base cost of the TEAS exam is $65 and is paid via debit or credit card directly to ATI the day of the exam.
+The base cost of the TEAS exam is $70 and is paid via debit or credit card directly to ATI the day of the exam.
 For non-University of Charleston students, there is a proctoring fee of $25 in addition to the cost of the exam.
 This fee will be applied when you register for the exam through our testing site.